KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 Instead of having each function decide its own temporary storage locations, we will just ensure they put their copied data **after that of the previous function**.
 As such, if `f2` would use 0x500, then `f3` would use the next free location after that, being 0x501. `f4` then uses 0x502, etc. Conceptually, you can say that each function adds more temporary data on top of a large pile of memory.
 You can compare it to a stack of papers or books: you start with one on the bottom, then keep putting others on top whenever you need place to store a page/a book.

+The opposite is also true: you can't just grab the book at the bottom of the stack; you first need to remove other books from the top.
+Here, this means `f4` can't just immediately return to `f2` (0x500), we of course first need to return to `f3` (0x501) before we can do that.

-As such, this approach is typically called just that: **the stack**!
+As such, this approach of **putting per-function data directly after each other in memory** is typically called just that: **the stack**!

 ### The Stack Pointer